 - The lender makes available to the borrower an uncommitted loan facility up to an agreed amount. - The borrower may borrow an amount up to the facility agreement, subject always to the consent of the lender. - The borrower must repay the loan on demand by the lender at any time.
-All loans shall if not demanded previously be repaid after a number of years specified in each agreement. - The borrower pays interest at a rate notified by the lender.
+All loans shall if not demanded previously be repaid after a number of years specified in each agreement. - The borrower pays interest at a rate notified by the lender as determined by reference to the costs of funding of the lender.